Practical Guide: Personal Income Tax (IRPF)

 1. Salaries.

-2. Income from self-employed activities (liberal professions or freelance).
+2. Income from self-employment (liberal professions or freelance).

-3. Income from assets (rental income, capital gains on real estate or securities, but also bank interest or dividends, for example).
+3. Income from assets (rental income, real estate or movable property capital gains, but also bank interest or dividends, for example).

-4. Pensions: earnings from pensions (including those paid from abroad) are subject to IRPF.
+4. Retirements and pensions: income from pensions and retirements (including those paid from abroad) are subject to IRPF.

 5. Capital gains, of course, such as the sale of assets or shares.